mimvoid/neocities-site/src/content/worlds/aegis-of-death/everett/index.md

 **Relation**: Mother

 "This is the name of my mother, according to my documents.
 Sometimes I wonder what my life would have have been like if she was still alive.
-Maybe it's better that I don't know."
+But with her age, maybe it's better that I don't know."

 </div>